Dubai Kunafa Chocolate Recipe – Gooey, Crispy & Addictive

-One of the best things about social media is that we can explore new recipes from every corner of the world.
-And recently I just saw a Dubai Kunafa chocolate recipe and I tried making it at my home and it turned out amazing.
+And that’s one of the best things about social media: we can explore new recipes from every corner of the world.

-Kunafa is an iconic Middle Eastern food.
-But in Dubai, they took it to the next level by adding a modern twist in it.
+But in Dubai, they took it to the next level by adding a modern twist to it.

-In this post, I will give you a copycat Dubai style chocolate Kunafa recipe.
-It is exactly what you get in Dubai.
+So, in this post, I will give you a copycat Dubai chocolate Kunafa recipe, along with some customization and serving suggestions.

 What Makes Dubai Kunafa So Special?